 STEP 4: Define your personal brand

-As an influencer, your personal brand is extremly important.
-It’s who you are, how you promote yourself and how people see you.
+As an influencer, your personal brand is extremely important.
+It’s who you are, how you promote yourself, and how people see you.

 What is a personal brand?